EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.search.md

 ### VO.search.match_cats

-Match two spherical coordinates catalogs sorted by declination Package: VO.search Description: Given two spherical coordinate catalogs. - for each entry in the reference catalog (second input
+Match two spherical coordinates catalogs sorted by declination Package: VO.search Description: Given two spherical coordinate catalogs. - for each entry in the reference catalog (second input argument), search for all nearby sources in the catalog